raspberrypilearning/3D-scene/en/step_3.md

 --- task ---

-Now think about what **object** will you choose and/or create to sit in your scenery.
+Now think about what **object** or **objects** will you choose and/or create to sit in your scenery.
 You can either **Choose a Sprite** or again, you can make them.
 The choice is yours.
 Just imagine for now.
 You might want to explore the **Sprites gallery** for inspiration.

 --- collapse ---
 ---